nomlab/HABitatX/README.md

 Template code is an embedded type and creates a text file by embedding information obtained from external sources in specified locations.
 It uses ERB, a template engine, as the format.
 A spreadsheet is an interface that contains a list of information to be embedded in the template code.
-It useu Excel as the format.
+It uses Excel as the format.

 HABitatX" is a term coined from "openHAB", "habitat", and "X" which represents a vision for the future.
 # Requirements